-Boundary inflow was low during most of the historical period and during the forecast period of the simulation due to the lack of rain events - the one rain event briefly increased inflow to the Delta for the period roughly from January 22nd to January 30th, 2012.
+Boundary inflow was low during early-mid January and most of the forecast period of the simulation due to the lack of rain events.
+One rain event briefly increased inflow to the Delta for the period roughly from January 22 to January 30, 2012.
 This weather system resulted in a significant increase in flows and turbidity on the Sacramento River at Freeport (see Figures 2 and 3), the Yolo Bypass, and the Cosumnes River.
 These turbidity pulses caused local increases in turbidity as they made their way through the Delta, but, because of low-to-moderate export levels, stayed north of the south Delta region.